psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 Publication date 1879

+TO DO

 pp. 242-255
 THE CATO STREET CONSPIRACY (1820).

 On the accession of George the Fourth to the throne, January 29th, 1820, Lord Harrowby, President of the Privy Council, issued invitations to the cabinet ministers to dine with him on February 23rd, according to prescribed custom, at his house, No. 39, Grosvenor Square.
 The death and funeral of the old king in January had, it may be mentioned, led to the suspension of cabinet dinners.
 The following well-known persons were the guests invited: the Earl of Liverpool, Lord Chancellor Eldon, Mr. Vansittart, Earl Bathurst, Lord Castlereagh,Lord Sidmouth, the Earl of Westmoreland, Lord Melville, the Duke of Wellington, Mr. Canning, Mr. Robinson, Mr. Bathurst, Mr. Wellesley Pole, and the Earl of Mulgrave.

 The year 1819 had been a troublous one.
-The dissipation and reckless extravagance of the Bogent, the dearness of bread, the oppressive taxation, the Spafields riots, and, lastly, the unnecessary brutality of the Lancashire yeomen and the soldiers at tho Peterloo meeting, had combined to irritate the poorer people and render them disaffected to tho Government.
+The dissipation and reckless extravagance of the Regent, the dearness of bread, the oppressive taxation, the Spafields riots, and, lastly, the unnecessary brutality of the Lancashire yeomen and the soldiers at the Peterloo meeting, had combined to irritate the poorer people and render them disaffected to the Government.
 Reform and education had become subjects of discussion with all enlightened men ; the desperate and the fanatical brooded over revolution, conspiracy, and violence.

 Spies had been at work fomenting and urging forward plots, and the ministers, for many weeks, had had inklings of some impending danger.
 There had been apprehensions of ^ rising on the night of the old king^s funeral, but the conspirators, it was ascertained, had then altered their plans and projected a more cruel and wholesale massacre, urged on by the Government spies, who had pretended to enlist themselves in their cause only the sooner to drag them to the scaffold.